kassonlab/gromacs-gmxapi/python_packaging/documentation/userguide/install.rst

 * or if ``gmxapi_DIR`` (or ``GROMACS_DIR``) is not a path containing directories like ``bin`` and ``share``.

 If you are not a system administrator you are encouraged to install in a Python virtual environment, created with virtualenv or Conda.
-Otherwise, you will need to specify the ``--user`` flag to ``pip``.
+Otherwise, you will need to specify the ``--user`` flag to ``pip`` or ``-DGMXAPI_USER_INSTALL=ON`` to CMake to install to your home directory.

 Two of the easiest problems to run into are incompatible compilers and incompatible Python.
 Try to make sure that you use the same C and C++